Mark-McAdam/Udemy-sagemaker-ml-specialty/Section-4-Model-Performance-Evaluation/111-notes.md

 ## Quiz

+#### Question 1:
+The Test RMSE scores for various models for predicting home prices are given below.
+The median home price is USD 200,000.
+Which model would you use?

+Models with smaller RMSE value indicates better predictive quality.

 #### Question 2:
 In an email classifier, spam is considered positive, and normal email is negative.
 Model performance with test set is: TP=10, FN=5, TN=100, FP=20